natecraddock/ziglua/readme.md

-# ziglua
+# Ziglua

-A Zig library that provides a lightweight wrapper around the [Lua C API](https://www.lua.org/manual/5.4/manual.html#4) to embed the Lua virtual machine into your Zig programs.
-Currently tracks the latest Lua version (5.4.4).
+A Zig library that provides a complete yet lightweight wrapper around the [Lua C API](https://www.lua.org/manual/5.4/manual.html#4).
+Ziglua currently supports the latest releases of Lua 5.1, 5.2, 5.3, and 5.4.

+Ziglua offers two approaches as a library:
+* **embedded**: used to embed the Lua VM in a Zig program
+* **module**: used to create shared Lua modules that can be loaded at runtime in other Lua-based software

-Like the Lua C API, the ziglua API "emphasizes flexibility and simplicity... common tasks may involve several API calls.
+Like the Lua C API, the Ziglua API "emphasizes flexibility and simplicity... common tasks may involve several API calls.
 This may be boring, but it gives us full control over all the details" (_Programming In Lua 4th Edition_).
-However, ziglua takes advantage of Zig's features to make it easier and safer to interact with the Lua API.
+However, Ziglua takes advantage of Zig's features to make it easier and safer to interact with the Lua API.

 * [Docs](https://github.com/natecraddock/ziglua/blob/master/docs.md)
 * [Examples](https://github.com/natecraddock/ziglua/blob/master/docs.md#examples)

-## Why use ziglua?
+## Why use Ziglua?

-In a nutshell, ziglua is a simple wrapper around the C API you would get by using Zig's `@cImport()`. ziglua aims to mirror the [Lua C API](https://www.lua.org/manual/5.4/manual.html#4) as closely as possible, while improving ergonomics using Zig's features.
+In a nutshell, Ziglua is a simple wrapper around the C API you would get by using Zig's `@cImport()`.
+Ziglua aims to mirror the [Lua C API](https://www.lua.org/manual/5.4/manual.html#4) as closely as possible, while improving ergonomics using Zig's features.
 For example:

 * Zig error unions to require failure state handling
 * Null-terminated slices instead of C strings